magnus-ISU/GospelOfMagnus/gospel.md

 Luke 23:34
 34 [Then Jesus said, "Father, forgive them; for they do not know what they are doing."] ...

+John 19:23-24
+23 When the soldiers had crucified Jesus, they took his clothes and divided them into four parts, one for each soldier.
+They also took his tunic; now the tunic was seamless, woven in one piece from the top.
+24 So they said to one another, "Let us not tear it, but cast lots for it to see who will get it."
+This was to fulfill what the scripture says, "They divided my clothes among themselves, and for my clothing they cast lots."

-Matthew 27:35-43
+Matthew 27:35-38
-35 And when they had crucified him, they divided his clothes among themselves by casting lots;
+35 *So* when they had crucified him, they divided his clothes among themselves by casting lots;
 36 then they sat down there and kept watch over him.
-37  Over his head they put the *inscription of the* charge against him, which read, "This is Jesus, the King of the Jews."
+37  Over his head they put the *inscription of the* charge against him...

+John 19:19-20
+19 Pilate also had an inscription written and put on the cross...
+20 Many of the Jews read this inscription, because the place where Jesus was crucified was near the city; and it was written in Hebrew, in Latin, and in Greek.

+Magnus
+So it was written in Aramaic from Matthew: "This is Jesus, the King of the Jews" And in Latin from Luke and Mark: This is the King of the Jews" And in Greek from John: "Jesus of Nazareth, the King of the Jews"

+John 19:21-22
+21 Then the chief priests of the Jews said to Pilate, "Do not write, "The King of the Jews,' but, "This man said, I am King of the Jews.' "
+22 Pilate answered, "What I have written I have written."

+John 19:25-27
+25 ...
+Meanwhile, standing near the cross of Jesus were his mother, and his mother's sister, Mary the wife of Clopas, and Mary Magdalene.
+26 When Jesus saw his mother and the disciple whom he loved standing beside her, he said to his mother, "Woman, here is your son."
+27 Then he said to the disciple, "Here is your mother."
+And from that hour the disciple took her into his own home.

+Matthew 27:38-43
 38 Then two bandits were crucified with him, one on his right and one on his left.
 39 Those who passed by derided him, shaking their heads 40 and saying, "*Aha!* You who would destroy the temple and build it in three days, save yourself!
 If you are the Son of God, come down from the cross."